-Fine tuning the parameters to best suit your clinical demands is the secret to seamless CAD/CAM restoration seating and occlusion precision.
-Dr. Klim will review the principles behind each parameter for a clear understanding and clinical application.
+Fine-tuning the parameters to best suit your clinical demands is the secret to seamless CAD/CAM restoration seating and occlusion precision.
+Dr. Klim will review the principles behind each setting for a clear understanding and clinical application.

 Finishing Preparation Style for Crisp Optical Impressions

 Clean, crisp margins and polished preparations will aid in ceramic fit and functional durability.
 Ceramic restoration strength comes from the inside.
 Learn how this fine-tuning aspect will improve CEREC fit.